mikebranstein/nativescript-spacex-workshop-instructions/src/chapters/chapter6.md

 }
 ```

-You'll notice that you added a public `launch` variable to the Details component, then populated it in the `OnInit()` function by calling the `getLaunch()` you created previously.
+You'll notice that you added a public `launch` variable to the Detail component, then populated it in the `OnInit()` function by calling the `getLaunch()` you created previously.

 > **NOTE**
 >
 > There is a little bit of RxJS mixed in near `getLaunch()`.
-We're not going to explain it in detail, so just know that we're subscribing to the `getLaunch()` function, and when it returns the launch details, we're setting it to the public `launch` property.
+We're not going to explain it in detail, so just know that we're subscribing to the `getLaunch()` function, and when it returns the launch detail, we're setting it to the public `launch` property.
 >
 > Oh, we're also applying the same HTTPS fix to this function so we can download images on iOS.

 That's all!

 This concludes the exercise.
-In the next exercise, you'll update the UI markup to display the launch details.
+In the next exercise, you'll update the UI markup to display the launch detail.

 <div class="exercise-end"></div>

-In this final exercise, you'll finish the SpaceX app by adding UI markup to the Details page.
+In this final exercise, you'll finish the SpaceX app by adding UI markup to the Detail page.

 <h4 class="exercise-start">
-    <b>Exercise</b>: Retrieving launch details
+    <b>Exercise</b>: Retrieving launch detail
 </h4>

-In this exercise, you'll update the UI of the Details page to display launch details.
+In this exercise, you'll update the UI of the Detail page to display launch detail.

 #### Establishing a foundation layout